konstantinosmitsides/ASCII-ME/README.md

 python main.py env=walker2d_uni algo=ascii_me seed=$RANDOM
 ```

-During training, the mterics are logged in the `output/` directory.
+During training, the metrics are logged in the `output/` directory.

 The configurations for all algorithms and all environments can be found in the `configs/` directory.
 Alternatively, they can be modified directly in the command line.
 For example, to increase `num_iterations` to 4000 and `num_critic_training_steps` to 5000 in PGA-ME, you can run:
 ```bash
 python main.py env=ant_uni algo=pga_me seed=$RANDOM num_iterations=4000 algo.num_critic_training_steps=5000
 ```

 To facilitate the replication of all experiments, you can run the bash script `launch_experiments.sh`.
 This script will run one seed for each algorithm and each environment.
 Bear in mind, that in the paper, we replicated all experiments with 20 random seeds, so you would need to run `launch_experiments.sh` 20 times to replicate the results.
+Please note that your results may vary slightly from those reported in the paper due to hardware differences, particularly GPU specifications.
+However, the overall trends and comparative performance should remain consistent.

 ## Figures